oscarkannerstedt/Jobbkartan/README.md

 - Vite
 - ESLint
 - Arbetsförmedlingens designsystem
+- JobTech API

 ## Start the project

 npm i
 npm run dev
+(Note: you will need a API-key from Google maps)

 ## Authors